Easy Steps To Restart Network on Ubuntu 24/22/20

-This guide intends to show you How To Restart the Network or Networking on your Ubuntu server from CLI.
-You can use this guide for Ubuntu 20.04 or Ubuntu 22.04.
+This guide intends to show you How To Restart Network on Ubuntu server from the CLI.
+You can use this guide for Ubuntu 20.04, Ubuntu 22.04, or Ubuntu 24.04.

-Every computer is connected to some other computer through a network whether internally or externally to exchange some information.
-This network can be small as some computers are connected in your home or office or can be large or complicated as in large Universities or the entire Internet.
+Every computer is connected to some other computer through a network, whether internally or externally, to exchange some information.
+This network can be small, as some computers are connected in your home or office, or it can be large or complicated, as in large universities or the entire Internet.

 Steps to Restart Network on Ubuntu

 To complete this guide, you must log in to your server as a root or non-root user with sudo privileges.
-To do this, you can follow our Initial guides:
+Then, proceed to the next steps to restart networking on Ubuntu using Linux Commands.

 NetworkManager is a program for providing detection and configuration for systems to automatically connect to networks.